Jason2Brownlee/MachineLearningMischief/examples/seed_hacking.md

 Again, I suspect that in most cases, any difference model performance distributions with a fixed vs optimized seed will not be statistically significant.

+If it is different, perhaps use methods to reduce model variance as discussed above.

+**Q. How do I know if my seed hacked result is optimistically biased or a better solution to a hard optimization problem?**

+Oh man... now that is a good question.

+If we know a lot about the model and its optimization procedure, we might be able to draw a logical conclusion.

+For example:

+- Did the change in seed permit the optimization algorithm locate a superior solution in the search space (if so, are you sure - use stats)?

+Empirically, you can sample results for a ton of seeds and see where you sit on the distribution.
+All that tells you is what result percentile you might be in, not whether the solution in brittle.

+This is really hard and an "it depends" is the best I can manage.

 ## Further Reading

 Sometimes it helps to read how others are thinking through this issue: